 One of the liturgical readings for Lent calls for the return of the people to God.
 It is not a call to an abstract returning; not merely psychological or even emotional returning.
 Deuteronomical narratives say very clearly that the return takes the form of obedience to the commands of God.

-returning to God's commands is a choice for life and shunning the commands is a choice for death.
+If laws are machineries of control, freedom stifflers, joy-killers and oppressive, our legitimate questions would be why would God call His people to return, a return signaled by obedience to God's commands?
+According to the writer of Deuteronomy, returning to God's commands is a choice for life and shunning the commands is a choice for death.
 Indeed God's Commandments are intended to give life and the flourishing thereof, not merely for an individual but a community as a whole!
 It is living by the Commandments therefore that we experience life and life flourishing.
 Hence, when the Commandment prohibiting taking God's Name in vain, it is not merely about not using God's name in a playful fashion or frivolously.
 Seriously it is about invoking God's Name to support one's agenda as if making God his/her accomplice in a mission or project that is not God's, worse when it fails respect and honour our neighbour (See Terrence Fretheim, Exodus.
 Interpretation.
 A Bible Commentary for Teaching and Preaching.
 Louisville: John Knox Press, 1991, pp 227-229 and Brevard Childs, The Book of Exodus.
 Louisville: Westminster/John Knox Press,2004, pp409-412) A classic example would be some of the conquests done in the name of 'expanding God's kingdom'/Christianity.
 We all know the repercussions of the such conquests.
 The conquered and generations after them and Christians then and generations after them, alike still experience the adverse effects of the act of 'taking God's name in vain.
 We live in a long-drawn suspicion and fear plaguing us from being more trusting and well-wishing.

 'A vowed life if a full life,' quotes one my professors.
 Life lived within the 'life-giving' boundaries promotes life.